 Since the launch our first online course in 2007, over 330 individuals have now registered and completed one of our four free courses, while thousands more have done so without registering.
 And almost every registered participant gives glowing reviews upon completion of a course.

 The number of people registered for our four empowering online courses continued low this year.
 The average number of registered participants journeying through a course at any one time held steady at around 30, though most of these don't complete the course.
-Only six registered participants completed one of our courses last year, down two from 2017.
-Yet as registration is not required to take a course, we calculate from website statistics that 200 or more unregistered individuals completed a course in this last year.
+Sadly, only two registered participants completed one of our courses last year, down from six from 2018.
+Yet as registration is not required to take a course, we calculate from website statistics that 100 or more unregistered individuals completed a course in this last year.